Gran Turismo (series): Sponsorships and partnerships with the car industry

 Mitsubishi said their Lancer Evolution VIII model was brought to the United States partially because of the Evolution line's inclusion in Gran Turismo.

 Gran Turismo lead to greater involvement of the car industry in racing sims.
-The series increased sales of several of its playable cars, including the Mistubishi Lancer Evolution VIII.
+The series increased sales of several of its playable cars, including the Mitsubishi Lancer Evolution VIII.
 The first seven models of the Lancer Evolution series were only sold in Japan, and the eighth model was brought to America in a decision Mitsubishi said was partially inspired by the popularity of the game.
 The TVR car brand from the United Kingdom increased six-fold in sales after its inclusion in the first game.
 The series has had partnerships, both former and current, with Japan Race Promotion, Brembo, Dunlop Tyres, Michelin, Mazda, Toyota Gazoo Racing, BBS, and Fanatec.
 The series has worked with Mercedes-Benz, BMW, Mitsubishi, Volkswagen, Nissan, Chaparral, Subaru, Mazda, Infiniti, Alpine, Dodge, Bugatti, Lamborghini, Ferrari, and various other car manufactures to come up with cars for the future with the Vision Gran Turismo project.
 Participating manufacturers in the Gran Turismo World Series are Alfa Romeo, AMG, Aston Martin, Audi, BMW, Chevrolet, Citroën, Dodge, Ferrari, Ford, Genesis, Honda, Hyundai, Jaguar, Lamborghini, Lexus, Mazda, McLaren, Mitsubishi, Nissan, Peugeot, Porsche, Renault, Subaru, Suzuki, Toyota, and Volkswagen.

 Lamborghini used Gran Turismo as a concept car simulator to make the Lambo V12.

 The series has been involved in sponsoring various sporting events and teams, including Super GT, Super Formula, the Pikes Peak International Hill Climb as of November 2014, D1GP since the 2008 season, the 2004 Race of Champions, the first chicane on the Mulsanne Straight at Circuit de la Sarthe until 2012, and racing teams/drivers such as Prost Grand Prix, Pescarolo Sport, Audi/Oreca, Peugeot, Abt Sportsline, Signatech-Nissan, Audi A4 DTM, Vita4One-BMW Z4, Aston Martin Rapide S, Igor Fraga, Lewis Hamilton, and Sébastien Loeb.
 In 2009, a Gran Turismo-themed cafe opened at the Twin Ring Motegi racetrack.
 The series also performed as technical support for cars in the LMP1 class of the 24 Hours of Le Mans.